Nathan Fairman, M.D., M.P.H.

 - Dr. Fairman's curriculum vitae (PDF)

-Nathan Fairman, M.D., M.P.H. is an assistant clinical professor in the Department of Psychiatry and Behavioral Sciences at the UC Davis School of Medicine.
-He holds clinical appointments in psychosomatic medicine and palliative medicine, serving as an attending physician on these two consult services at the UC Davis Medical Center.
-In addition, he has a variety of teaching responsibilities in the School of Medicine, as well as in the Department of Psychiatry.
-Dr. Fairman is also a faculty associate in the Bioethics Program at UC Davis Medical Center.
+Dr. Fairman is board-certified in general psychiatry, with subspecialty certification in hospice and palliative medicine.
+He is currently an assistant professor in the Department of Psychiatry and Behavioral Sciences at the UC Davis School of Medicine.
+He holds appointments in psychosomatic medicine and palliative care, serving as an attending physician on both consult services at the UC Davis Medical Center.
+In addition, he sees patients in the psycho-oncology clinic at the UC Davis Comprehensive Cancer Center.
+Dr. Fairman is also a faculty associate in the Bioethics Program in the UC Davis School of Medicine.
+Dr. Fairman has a variety of teaching responsibilities throughout the UC Davis Health System, focused primarily on palliative care, communication, and bioethics.

-Dr. Fairman received his Bachelor of Arts degree from Swarthmore College in 1995, where he was a National McCabe Scholar.
-After working for several years as a seabird biologist in the San Francisco Bay area, he completed a medical degree at UC Davis School of Medicine in 2005.
-He subsequently obtained a master of public health degree from Harvard University School of Public Health, where he was a Zuckerman Fellow.
-He completed postgraduate medical training in general psychiatry at UC Davis as well.
-Prior to joining the academic faculty at UC Davis, Dr. Fairman was a fellow in palliative care psychiatry at The Institute for Palliative Medicine at San Diego Hospice.
+Dr. Fairman received his bachelor of arts degree from Swarthmore College, where he was a national McCabe Scholar.
+He obtained his medical degree from the UC Davis School of Medicine, followed by a master’s degree in public health from Harvard University, where he was a Zuckerman Fellow.
+He returned to UC Davis for training as a resident in general psychiatry.
+Prior to joining the academic faculty, Dr. Fairman was a fellow in palliative care psychiatry at The Institute for Palliative Medicine at San Diego Hospice.
+Dr. Fairman’s expertise lies at the interface of psychiatry and palliative care, attending to the psychosocial needs of patients with serious, life-threatening medical illnesses, as well as working to support their loved ones and other caregivers.